 401k Matching: Everything You Need to Know

 If you need help understanding 401(k) matching, you can post your legal need on UpCounsel’s marketplace.5 min read

 While Employee Retirement Income Security Act (ERISA) regulations set forth guidance on employees regarding contribution limits and withdrawals, an employer is generally left to initiate and define customized terms of their 401(k) plan with less regulation.
-An employer may offer a generous matching contribution plan to incentivize existing talent or to attract new talent or may decide not to offer a matching contribution plan at all.
-Any prospective or newly hired employee should study his/her employer’s 401(k) plan to determine the terms and extent of the employer’s matching contribution plan.
+An employer may offer a generous matching contribution plan to incentivize existing talent or to attract new talent, or they may decide not to offer a matching contribution plan at all.
+Any prospective or newly hired employee should study their employer’s 401(k) plan to determine the terms and extent of the employer’s matching contribution plan.

 Though most employers contribute to an employee’s 401(k) plan via matching contributions, some employers choose to contribute additional periodic monetary deferrals to their employee’s retirement accounts regardless of 401(k) plan employee contributions.
-In the more common scenario, an employer will offer a matching contribution to a maximum of 100 percent of the employee’s contributions up to a maximum percentage of the employee’s total annual compensation or the employer agrees to match a specific percentage of employee contributions.
+In the more common scenario, an employer will offer a matching contribution to a maximum of 100 percent of the employee’s contributions up to a maximum percentage of the employee’s total annual compensation, or the employer agrees to match a specific percentage of employee contributions.
 If the employer elects to match a percentage of the employee’s contributions, an employee will likely need to contribute more to their 401(k) plan to maximize their employer match.
-Along these lines, employers may decide to only provide matching contributions of a defined amount, despite the employee’s income amount, which provides the employer with the ability to limit contribution those employees that are compensated at a higher level.
+Along these lines, employers may decide to only provide matching contributions of a defined amount, despite the employee’s income amount, which provides the employer with the ability to limit contributions to those employees who are compensated at a higher level.

 The IRS establishes annual contribution limits on contributions both from the employee and from any form of employer matching.
 In 2017, the IRS has set forth guidelines that stipulate that the total contributions to 401(k) accounts made by employees/employers must remain under the threshold of $54,000 or the amount equal to 100 percent of the employee’s compensation, whichever amount is lower.
-Additionally, employee salary elections are limited to $18,000 per annum.
-However, the IRS does allow those getting closer to retirement (over the age of 50) to make an additional contribution of $6,000 per year to allow them to catch-up in terms of retirement saving.
+Additionally, employee salary elections are limited to $18,000 per year.
+However, the IRS does allow those getting closer to retirement (over the age of 50) to make an additional contribution of $6,000 per year to allow them to catch-up in terms of retirement savings.

-When an employer makes a matching contribution to an employee 401(k) account, the employer will likely dictate the employee’s degree of ownership in these matching contributions by instituting a vesting schedule that will largely correlate with the employee’s length of employment.
-Thus, if an employee terminates his/her employment, whether voluntarily or involuntarily, before reaching the employer’s stated vesting period, the employee will likely forfeit some of the employer’s matching contributions.
-During the vesting period, the matching contributions made by an employer to the employee’s 401(k) will continue to grow in the employee’s 401(k) account, but should an employee terminate his/her employment, these matching contributions will not be rolled over to another plan.
+When an employer makes a matching contribution to an employee's 401(k) account, the employer will likely dictate the employee’s degree of ownership in these matching contributions by instituting a vesting schedule that will largely correlate with the employee’s length of employment.
+Thus, if an employee terminates employment, whether voluntarily or involuntarily, before reaching the employer’s stated vesting period, the employee will likely forfeit some of the employer’s matching contributions.
+During the vesting period, the matching contributions made by an employer to the employee’s 401(k) will continue to grow in the employee’s 401(k) account, but should an employee terminate employment, these matching contributions will not be rolled over to another plan.

 In the typical vesting schedule, an employer will institute a graduated scale of ownership that increases with an employee’s length of employment.
-The Bureau of Labor has indicated that the average number of years to elapse before an employee is fully vested in its employer’s contributions is now five years.
+The Bureau of Labor Statistics has indicated that the average number of years to elapse before an employee is fully vested in its employer’s contributions is now five years.
 It should be noted that any contributions made by employees to their 401(k) accounts are 100 percent vested once made and will never be forfeited.

 The Role of the Company in Matching the 401(k)